Djivan Gasparyan

 Djivan Gasparyan (var.
 Jivan Gasparyan; Ջիվան Գասպարյան, /hy/; 12 October 1928 – 6 July 2021) was an Armenian musician and composer.
 He played the duduk, a double reed woodwind instrument related to the orchestral oboe.
 Gasparyan is known as the "Master of the duduk".
-In 2006 he was nominated for Grammy Awards for the Best Traditional World Music Album.
+In 1978 he was awarded the title People's Artist of the Armenian SSR, and in 2006 he was nominated for Grammy Awards for the Best Traditional World Music Album.

 Biography

 Born in Solak, Armenia, to parents from Mush, Gasparyan started to play duduk when he was six.
 In 1948, he became a soloist of the Armenian Song and Dance Popular Ensemble and the Yerevan Philharmonic Orchestra.

 He won four medals at UNESCO worldwide competitions (1959, 1962, 1973, and 1980).
 In 1973 Gasparyan was awarded the honorary title People's Artist of Armenia.
 In 2002, he received the WOMEX (World Music Expo) Lifetime Achievement Award.
-He is a Honorary citizen of Yerevan.
+He is an Honorary citizen of Yerevan.

 A professor at the Yerevan State Musical Conservatory, he instructed and nurtured many performers to professional levels of performance in duduk.
 In 1998, he released an album with a unique duduk quartet he formed.
 Creating arrangements for four musicians with "new duduk tones, alto and bass, was an extremely difficult task" and challenge, but the quartet did become a reality performing and "there is no other like it in the world", he witnessed in the liner notes of Nazeli.
 He toured the world several times with a small ensemble playing Armenian folk music.
 His music has been chosen on the soundtrack of several international films.

 He collaborated with many artists, such as Sting, Peter Gabriel, Hossein Alizadeh, Erkan Oğur, Michael Brook, Brian May, Lionel Richie, Derek Sherinian, Roman Miroshnichenko, Ludovico Einaudi, Boris Grebenshchikov, Brian Eno, David Sylvian, Hans Zimmer, and Andreas Vollenweider.
 He also recorded with the Kronos Quartet and the Los Angeles Philharmonic.

 Gasparyan played as part of the Armenian entry "Apricot Stone" by Eva Rivas at the 2010 Eurovision Song Contest in Oslo and became the oldest ever person to feature in a Eurovision Song Contest performance, but was not officially listed as a guest artist.